mudangawe/HSSAPP/README.md

 # HSSAPP

-This is Application that i developed to test My eletronics skills.
+This is my finaly project for my diploma at Tshwane University of Technology.

-It have Android application, that i developed using Java. it have also PHP code that is used to connect Android application to Database.
+It have Android application, that i developed using Java.
+It work as a remote to open gate, door and it can switch on/off alarm.
+It have backend PHP application that to connect Android application, Raspberry and database together .
-It have also Python application that is developed to command sensor like motor, camera , and distance sensor.
+It have also Python application that run on Raspberry PI 3 to control component connected to the rasberry like motor, camera, and distance sensor.